-- There should be two major elements only upper and lower sashes because this is simpler. - The lower sash should be the major "daytime" component- that is it would be adjusted by occupants frequently on demand mostly for localised fresh air - because this is how people normally use them.

-- The upper sash should be the major "night-time" component with the capability to be either motorised or manually-operated or, preferably, both, rather like a motor-car sunroof.
+- There should be two major elements only upper and lower sashes - because this is simpler. - The lower sash should be the major "daytime" componentthat is it would be adjusted by occupants frequently on demand mostly for localised fresh air - because this is how people normally use them. - The upper sash should be the major "night-time" component - with the capability to be either motorised or manually-operated or, preferably, both, rather like a motor-car sunroof.
 This would be adjusted by occupants on demand during the day, and operate under automatic, semi-automatic or manual control during the night (and other unoccupied periods).
 Given that the windows are restrained while open, this will be relatively secure, especially if only the upper part is open.
-The system could also be calibrated locally so that some areas are more fully ventilated and/or cooled than others. - Refinements for control of solar gain, glare and noise should not be part of the system itself (these are often difficult to solve with one universal technology, they are highly localised, especially affecting the people who do not sit directly next to the window, but are affected by it by glare and draught, for example). - The system should be compatible with standard security and cleaning procedures, because these are the people who often set the state of the building for subsequent daytime operation. - The system should allow window-opening under automatic BEMs-type control to operate in response to outside conditions.
-Automatic opening and closing should normally happen when the building is unoccupied. - All automatic operations should be capable of being over-ridden locally. - The system should encourage habitual behaviours with occupants.
+The system could also be calibrated locally so that some areas are more fully ventilated and/or cooled than others. - Refinements for control of solar gain, glare and noise should not be part of the basic system itself but should be considered as context-dependent add-ons.
+These are often difficult to solve with one universal technology and can be highly local, especially affecting the people who do not sit directly next to the window, but are affected by it by glare and draught, for example. - The system should be compatible with standard security and cleaning procedures, because these people often set the state of the building for subsequent daytime operation. - The system should allow window-opening under automatic BEMs-type control in response to outside conditions.
+Automatic opening and closing should normally happen when the building is unoccupied. - All automatic operations should be capable of being overridden locally. - The system should not confuse occupants as to how it should be set.
 For instance, on a hot summer's night occupants should expect that upper windows will be relatively wide open and in a cooling mode.
-They will expect to close the windows thereafter.
-On cool summer nights the windows may be in a ventilating mode, and occupants will expect to open windows progressively during the day. - The window system should set a spring/summer/autumn inertial state which is partially or fully OPEN.
+In the morning, they will probably partially close the windows to obtain the best conditions.
+On cool summer nights, the windows may be in a ventilating mode, and occupants will expect to open windows progressively during the day.

-- This system must be designed so that it does not conflict with the use and operation of blinds, which will be used increasingly commonly in office buildings. - The inertial night-time state of the blinds internal or external should be UP - The system should be designed to encourage a change in habitual behaviours of occupants, so that default settings always favour the optimum use of outside conditions.
+- This system must be designed so that it does not conflict with the use and operation of blinds, which will be used increasingly commonly in office buildings. - The inertial night-time state of the blinds internal or external - should be UP in warm weather, but DOWN in cold weather when heat may need to be retained. - The system should be designed to encourage a change in habitual behaviours of occupants, so that default settings always favour the optimum use of outside conditions.
 This means that the defaults will be context-dependent, and change from one set of circumstances to another.
 These defaults will differ according to the complexity of the control technology on the skin of the building.
-For instance, on buildings with external solar blinds, the default settings on a sunny, windy day in summer will be external blinds UP, internal blinds partially DOWN (depending on orientation, contrast and internal illuminance levels), windows partially OPEN with blinds DOWN (for fresh air) and fully OPEN with blinds UP (for cooling). - Some of the window devices and blinds could also be interlocked in the manner of railway points and signals, so that at least two upper windows may be simultaneously fully OPEN for cross-ventilation at certain periods during the day in hot weather conditions.
+For instance, on buildings with external solar blinds, the default settings on a sunny, windy day in summer will be external blinds UP, internal blinds partially DOWN (depending on orientation, contrast and internal illuminance levels), windows partially OPEN with blinds DOWN (for fresh air) and fully OPEN with blinds UP (for cooling).